-[a108y1996s142]142 Adoption of provincial constitutions
+142. Adoption of provincial constitutions

-A provincial legislature may pass a constitution for the province or, where applicable, amend its constitution, if at least two thirds of its members vote in favour of the Bill. [a108y1996s143]143 Contents of provincial constitutions
+A provincial legislature may pass a constitution for the province or, where applicable, amend its constitution, if at least two thirds of its members vote in favour of the Bill.

+143. Contents of provincial constitutions

-- (1) A provincial constitution, or constitutional amendment, must not be inconsistent with this Constitution, but may provide for- - (a) provincial legislative or executive structures and procedures that differ from those provided for in this Chapter; or - (b) the institution, role, authority and status of a traditional monarch, where applicable. - (2) Provisions included in a provincial constitution or constitutional amendment in terms of paragraph (a) or (b) of subsection (1)- - (a) must comply with the values in section 1 and with Chapter 3; and - (b) may not confer on the province any power or function that falls- - (i) outside the area of provincial competence in terms of Schedules - (ii) outside the powers and functions conferred on the province by other sections of the Constitution.
+- 1. A provincial constitution, or constitutional amendment, must not be inconsistent with this Constitution, but may provide for - a. provincial legislative or executive structures and procedures that differ from those provided for in this Chapter; or - b. the institution, role, authority and status of a traditional monarch, where applicable.

+- 2. Provisions included in a provincial constitution or constitutional amendment in terms of paragraph (a) or (b) of subsection (1) - a. must comply with the values in section 1 and with Chapter 3; and - b. may not confer on the province any power or function that falls - i. outside the area of provincial competence in terms of Schedules 4 and 5; or - ii. outside the powers and functions conferred on the province by other sections of the Constitution.

-[a108y1996s144]144 Certification of provincial constitutions
+144. Certification of provincial constitutions

-- (1) If a provincial legislature has passed or amended a constitution, the Speaker of the legislature must submit the text of the constitution or constitutional amendment to the Constitutional Court for certification. - (2) No text of a provincial constitution or constitutional amendment becomes law until the Constitutional Court has certified-

-- (a) that the text has been passed in accordance with section 142; and - (b) that the whole text complies with section 143.
+- 1. If a provincial legislature has passed or amended a constitution, the Speaker of the legislature must submit the text of the constitution or constitutional amendment to the Constitutional Court for certification. - 2.
+No text of a provincial constitution or constitutional amendment becomes law until the Constitutional Court has certified - a. that the text has been passed in accordance with section 142; and - b. that the whole text complies with section 143.

-[a108y1996s145]145 Signing, publication and safekeeping of provincial constitutions
+145. Signing, publication and safekeeping of provincial constitutions

-- (1) The Premier of a province must assent to and sign the text of a provincial constitution or constitutional amendment that has been certified by the Constitutional Court. - (2) The text assented to and signed by the Premier must be published in the national Government Gazette and takes effect on publication or on a later date determined in terms of that constitution or amendment. - (3) The signed text of a provincial constitution or constitutional amendment is conclusive evidence of its provisions and, after publication, must be entrusted to the Constitutional Court for safekeeping.
+- 1. The Premier of a province must assent to and sign the text of a provincial constitution or constitutional amendment that has been certified by the Constitutional Court. - 2.
+The text assented to and signed by the Premier must be published in the national Government Gazette and takes effect on publication or on a later date determined in terms of that constitution or amendment. - 3.
+The signed text of a provincial constitution or constitutional amendment is conclusive evidence of its provisions and, after publication, must be entrusted to the Constitutional Court for safekeeping.